 4. Grievance Procedure.

-The following procedures apply when a person files a grievance against an attorney.
+The following procedures apply when a judge files a grievance against an attorney.

-- A. Grievances. - i.
-A grievance must specify grounds for discipline under subsection (1)(A) of this rule and must be filed under seal with the clerk of court.
-A grievance filed by any person other than a judge of this court must be signed under penalty of perjury and enclosed in an envelope marked "Confidential Attorney Matter." - ii.
-The Disciplinary Judge may decide that no action is warranted, may refer the matter to another disciplinary authority, and/or may order an investigation. - B. Investigation. - i.
+A. Grievances.

+- i.
+The clerk must notify the attorney and provide a copy of the grievance. - ii.
+The attorney shall not respond unless directed to do so by the Disciplinary Judge. - iii.
+A Disciplinary Judge who has not filed a grievance against the attorney will review the grievance and may:

+- (a) decide that no action is warranted; - (b) refer the matter to another disciplinary authority; - (c) order an investigation under Part B; or - (d) after giving the attorney notice and an opportunity to respond: - (1) decide that no action is warranted; - (2) impose private reprimand, restitution, fine, and/or assessment of costs; or - (3) either: - (A) impose any discipline to which the attorney consents in writing; or - (B) refer the matter to another disciplinary authority or order an investigation. - iv.
+The clerk will notify the attorney of the Disciplinary Judge's decision.

+B. Investigation.

+- i.
 The Disciplinary Judge may designate one or more members of the bar of this court to investigate a disciplinary matter. - ii.
-The investigation must proceed expeditiously and must recommend:

-(a) dismissal of the grievance; or

-(b) intervention short of discipline; or

-(c) filing of a formal complaint to initiate further proceedings.
+The investigation must proceed expeditiously and must recommend: - (a) dismissal of the grievance; or - (b) intervention short of discipline; or - (c) filing of a formal complaint to initiate further proceedings.